HardlyDifficult/Tutorials/Chapter5.md

 <img src="http://i.imgur.com/0rHCGDm.gif" width=300px />

- - In the Animator window, select the CharacterJump state and use the Speed paramater times about .05
+ - In the Animator window:
+   - Select the CharacterJump state and use the Speed paramater times about .05
    - Right click on the 'Any State' box and select 'Make Transition'.
      - An arrow will follow your mouse, click on the CharacterJump state to create the transition.

 <img src="http://i.imgur.com/Fl0WTPO.gif" width=300px />